 Overall, the key point to note here is this.
-Enterprises in most sectors which need on-site operations must have a PPE Management plan in place.
-This includes an PPE inventory strategy, SOPs to wear PPE and plans in place to ensure PPE suppliers deliver products as per specification.
+Enterprises in most sectors that need on-site operations must have a PPE Management plan in place.
+This includes a PPE inventory strategy, SOPs to wear PPE, and plans in place to ensure PPE suppliers deliver products as per specification.

 Why PPE for COVID-19?

-To prevent the droplets from falling on any surface, surgical face masks are recommended and can be of three types: FFP2, FFP3 and N95.
-Since even asymptomatic carriers can cause the vulnerable to become infected by the Coronavirus, it is important to ensure protection of employees and follow the stipulated norms of social distancing and sufficient protection to prevent being contaminated and infected.
-Gloves and full body suits were two other products that were in great demand.
+To prevent the droplets from falling on any surface, surgical face masks are recommended and can be of three types: FFP2, FFP3, and N95.
+Since even asymptomatic carriers can cause the vulnerable to become infected by the Coronavirus, it is important to ensure the protection of employees and follow the stipulated norms of social distancing and sufficient protection to prevent being contaminated and infected.
+Gloves and full-body suits were two other products that were in great demand.

-A PPE kit must also contain safety glasses, shoes, earplugs or muffs, hard hats, respirators, coveralls, and vests, which is normally in use in industries dealing with hazard materials.
+A PPE kit must also contain safety glasses, shoes, earplugs or muffs, hard hats, respirators, coveralls, and vests, which are normally in use in industries dealing with hazardous materials.

-OSHA provides guidelines on how to wear a PPE, take it off and maintain it.
+OSHA provides guidelines on how to wear PPE, take it off, and maintain it.
 It lays stress on the training of employees and monitoring of the program to ensure its ongoing effectiveness.

 PPE Management Plan

 PPE is not a magic bullet, and as OSHA stresses, it is the last line of defense.
 Therefore, businesses have to first understand risks and implement a health and safety strategy to ensure the correct use of PPE in the right circumstances as well as ensure a steady supply of the required number of PPE items at any point in time.